Iceman8911/bandwidth-saver/README.md

 # Bandwidth Saver

-A Chrome / Firefox extension for reducing data usage by blocking, compressing and modifying network request headers.
+A Chrome / Firefox extension for monitoring and reducing data usage by blocking, compressing and modifying network request headers.

+## Data Monitoring

 ## Blocking